 Servers Market Share

-Worldwide Server Market Spending Expected to Recover Strongly in 2022 and Continue with a CAGR of 9% in a Five-Year Period, According to IDC
+Worldwide Server Market Spending Remain slightly positive in 2023 while expected to Continue with a CAGR of 8.9% in a Five-Year Period, according to IDC

 Despite a huge decline in unit demand, the server market continued experiencing strong spending growth in the second quarter of 2023 with 3.4% y/y growth, driven by high ASP growth, mostly related to higher than usual GPU server shipments to hyperscalers.

 The market faces continued challenges heading into the second half of 2023, including remnants of impact from the pandemic, historically high inflation, slowdown in economic activity, supply chain disruption and geopolitical conflict.
 However, the server market has proven very resilient in recent years, as IT infrastructure has become increasingly mission critical for many organizations.

 While the nature of investment and workload choices may be impacted by economic and other pressures, overall, the market is expected to grow over the next five years at an 8.9% CAGR.
 An aging installed base is primed for refresh, and some of this may have already happened in 2022, although increasingly it appears that some of it may spread into early 2024, as the tech transition to new CPU platforms gradually moves forward.
 Large cloud service providers will continue their refresh and expansion plans steadily through 2027.
 An expected digestion phase of excess inventory may be masked by additional investments in new deployment themes such as GPU server infrastructure for AI, although there may have been steps taken towards reduction in excess capacity by some hyperscalers already.